amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

 Use this workflow to receive the following notification types:

   - [ACCOUNT_STATUS_CHANGED](#account_status_changed).
 Sent whenever the Account Status changes for the developers subscribed merchant/marketplace pairs.
-A notification is published whenever the merchant's account status changes between NORMAL, AT_RISK, and SUSPENDED.
+A notification is published whenever the merchant's account status changes between NORMAL, AT_RISK, and DEACTIVATED.

   - [ANY_OFFER_CHANGED](#any_offer_changed).
 Sent whenever there is a change to any of the top 20 offers, by condition (new or used), or if the external price (the price from other retailers) changes for an item listed by the seller.